jamespeapen/journals/src/cell_type_state/defining_cell_type_states_single_cell_genomics.md

 bulk experiments since it can be highly variable and hard to distinguish between technical and biological variation.
 Some of these problems can be solved by normalization techniques like spike-ins or molecular barcoding.
-Further, since the data is orders of magnitude larger and algorithms need to be particularly efficient with dealing with that data.
+Further, since the data is orders of magnitude larger, algorithms need to be particularly efficient with dealing with that data.

 ### A dynamical systems view of the cell